TamaraAlhajj/TamaraAlhajj/README.md

 ### Hello world 👋
-# I'm a software engineer specialized in web development
+# I'm a web developer

 🔭 Here are a few technologies I've been working with recently: